neu-se/CS4530-Fall-2024/Activities/Module14 Activity.md

 Your team's deployment must take place within a private GitHub repository in our GitHub Classroom.
 To create your repository, each member of your team should follow these instructions:

-1. Sign in to GitHub.com, and then use our invitation [ADD LINK] to create a repository with the covey.town codebase.
+1. Sign in to GitHub.com, and then use our invitation [ADD LINK] to create a repository with the FakeStackOverflow codebase.
 Check to see if one of your groupmates has created a group already - if so, select it to join it.
 Otherwise, create a repo using the following format fall24-team-project-group-xyy where you should enter your group number (e.g. "Group-XYY") as the team name where X is your section number and YY is your group number.

 2. Check your email for the invitation to join the repo.
 After that, refresh the page, and it will show a link to your new repository, for example: https://github.com/neu-cs4530/fall24-team-project-group-xyy.
 Click the link to navigate to your new repository.
 This is the repository you will use for the project.